Chowder: The Official Food of a Rainy Seattle Day

 Maybe that’s why chowder is so popular on a rainy day here in Seattle.

 Duke’s is the destination for delicious, homemade chowder in Seattle.
 Even if you’re eating a bowl of chowder alone, it can give you that feeling of togetherness with others.
-So, the next time it rains, come on down to one of six Duke’s locations around Seattle and try a bowl of our Award-Winning Clam Chowder.
+So, the next time it rains, come on down to one of seven Duke’s locations around Seattle and try a bowl of our Award-Winning Clam Chowder.
 If clams aren’t your thing, don’t worry; we have four other different types of chowder on the menu!

 If you aren’t up for venturing out in the rain, that’s fine.
 Put away those rubber boots and pull out your soup pot!
 You can whip up some of Duke’s chowder right in your own kitchen.
 Below you’ll find a recipe inspired by rainy Pacific Northwest days.